DMDX

 both the Delay parameter and the Request Scheduled bit have operated in parallel.

-rounded to the nearest tick).
+rounded to the nearest tick unless the

 The Delay parameter can be negative (unless you're using the